claudiuconstantin/forest-time-jekyll/_posts/2016-08-21-how-to-bemify-with-sass.markdown

 At this point we have succesfully restructured our CSS and applied BEM without touching any HTML or JS.
 We can start testing, and if we are happy with the result we can continue on refactoring our next component, or jump to the markup or logics.

+**Please note:** the `.email-field` element used to be dependent on its parent and changed values whether `.login` had a modifier class or not.
+We have changed this structure in a way that `.email-field` is now not depending on any other elements but itself.
+This is one of the principles of BEM, and therefore refactoring the HTML  *actually* means restructuring it, not just renaming the classes.

 After succesfully refactoring our HTML and JS files, we can remove the *original* parts.

 ## Bemifying template